Adenomyosis

 Symptoms

-Sometimes, adenomyosis causes no signs or symptoms or only mild discomfort.
-However, adenomyosis can cause:
+In some people, adenomyosis causes no signs or symptoms.
+Or it causes only mild discomfort.
+For others, adenomyosis symptoms can include:

 When to see a doctor